Chief Executive Officer

 Chief Strategy Officer

-Emily joins us with 18 years of executive leadership expertise in the disability, child protection, foreign affairs and corporate sectors across Australia, Hong Kong, the Philippines, Vietnam and the UK.
+Emily joins us with 20 years of executive leadership expertise in the disability, child protection, foreign affairs and corporate sectors across Australia, Hong Kong, the Philippines, Vietnam and the UK.
+Emily was the UP!
+Club Coordinator from 2002-2004, following which she served on the DS NSW Board.

-Emily’s extensive experience includes Policy Director at National Disability Services, Executive Advisor to the NSW Department of Finance, Services and Innovation, Deputy CEO of the Australian Chamber of Commerce Hong Kong, Macau and China as well as Executive Leader Strategy at Lifestyle Solutions, Achieve Australia.
+Emily’s extensive experience includes Policy Director at National Disability Services, Executive Advisor to the NSW Department of Finance, Services and Innovation, Deputy CEO of the Australian Chamber of Commerce Hong Kong, Macau and China as well as Executive Leader Strategy at Lifestyle Solutions, and Strategic Projects Director at Achieve Australia.
 Having attended Harvard University and the University of Sydney, Emily has founded a number of social enterprises employing people with disabilities and mental health.
+Emily advises Dementia Australia on quality care in response to the Royal Commission, as well as holds an executive position in the hospitality industry.
+She is also President of Rafiki Mwema, a charity in Kenya providing housing, schooling, court support, therapeutic care and community outreach services children who have been sexually assaulted.

-Nikki is the Participation and Skills Development Program lead at DSNSW.
+Nikki is our Director – Engagement at DSNSW and oversees our UP!Club and Up, Up and Away programs.
 Nikki has 12 years of experience working with adults with a moderate level of intellectual disability within open employment settings as well as leading life skills programs in recreation settings within the Sydney region, many of whom have Down syndrome.
 Within the UK, she had a background in social work and education, working as a hospital case manager and associate university lecturer on a diploma level health and social care program.
 Nikki applies a person-centred inclusive approach to innovate, implement and evaluate programs that will support members to engage, participate and develop skills.
 She also brings additional expertise in neuro-linguistic programming and positive psychology.

-Sophia is our Up!Club Support Consultant.
+Sophia is our NDIS Finance and Collaboration specialist.
 Sophia works through the finances and administration in supporting our Up Clubbers.
 With a background of senior administration and finances Sophia skills and knowledge are a great asset to our organisation.

 Sophia’s lived experience with her son Mitchell who just happens to have Down Syndrome and her knowledge on the NDIS and processes has made her valued member of our team

-Christine is our Office Administrator and has experience in a wide range of industries and roles mainly focused around administration and sales management.
+Christine is our Business Administration specialist and has experience in a wide range of industries and roles mainly focused on administration and sales management.
 Most recently she had 11 years in a senior administration role for a large NFP providing services to young people who are at risk, disadvantaged, vulnerable or had a disability.
 The role covered all facets of administration ranging from finance, website and creating marketing materials to a variety of admin support for the manager and a team of 30 staff.
 Christine is passionate about people with disabilities having as many opportunities as possible to work, play, socialise and live a life that they find fulfilling.

 Atlanta is a coordinator of Down Syndrome NSW Up!Club events, Up!Club weekend camps and Staying Connected online sessions.
 Atlanta is also working full time as an Occupational Therapist and has over 6 years’ experience as a disability support worker.
 Atlanta has been with DSNSW for over 2 years and is enthusiastic about promoting a more accepting and inclusive community for people of all abilities.